|

 Flash, North Bay Bohemian, East Bay Express, Metro Silicon

-Valley, Metro Santa Cruz, Monterey County Weekly, San Francisco
+Valley, Santa Cruz Weekly, Monterey County Weekly, San Francisco

 Review of Books, Bloomsbury Review, Review of Contemporary